01 Dec Exercises To Fix Your Trendelenburg Gait

 Here are 3 great exercises to improve strength here:

-There is Evidence to suggest that Strengthening on it’s own will NOT help with poor movement pattern such as Trendelenburg or Dynamic Knee Valgus- You need to also train the muscle’s to activate at the right time which we call “Motor Control.”
+There is evidence to suggest that strengthening on its own will not help with poor movement patterns such as Trendelenburg or dynamic knee valgus.
+You need to also train the muscles to activate at the right time which we call “Motor Control.”

 Note: Feel free to hold these positions statically- this will facilitate “encoding” for cognitive processes which are thought to play an important role in helping the learner create a motor memory.
 Static holds require prolonged focus and concentration, thus strengthening the corticomotor pathway to create motor learning.

-Note 2: research has shown the importance of strengthening not only the Gluteus Medius, but also the Quadriceps and the Hamstrings.
-Increases in the strength of the muscles, results in a reduction of the degree of Trendelenburg gait.
+Note 2: research has shown the importance of strengthening not only the gluteus medius, but also the quadriceps and the hamstrings.
+Increases in the strength of the muscles will result in a reduction of the degree of Trendelenburg gait.

 Single leg squat has shown to fire 52-82% MVIC of the Gluteus Medius‼️